andymcgunagle/git-and-github-notes/README.md

 - Fetching allows you to download changes fom a remote repo into your local repo, but those changes will not be automatically integrated into your working files.

 - `git fetch <remote-name>`: Fetches branches and history from a specific remote repository.
-It only updates remote tracking branches.
+It only updates remote tracking branches, not the local branches or the working directory on your machine.

 - `git fetch <remote-name> <branch-name>`: Fetches a specific branch from a remote repository.

 - Take a look at changes you've fetched using `git checkout <remote-name>/<branch-name>`.

 ### Pulling

+- Pulling allows you to retrieve changes from a remote repo, but unlike fetching it updates the HEAD with whatever changes are retrieved from the remote.

+- `git pull`: Essentially `git fetch` + `git merge`.
+Pulls changes from the remote branch tracking the local branch you're currently on.

+- `git pull <remote-name> <branch-name>`: Just like with git merge, it matters where we run this command from - whatever branch we run it from is where the changes will be merged into.
+  - This more specific command becomes more important when there are multiple remotes.

+- Pulls can result in merge conflicts.

+- It's a good practice, when collaborating on a project, to pull down changes before pushing your work to a remote repo.